aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-graphs/add-drawing/_index.md

 ---
-title: Add Drawing
+title: Add Drawing In PDF File
-linktitle: Add Drawing
+linktitle: Add Drawing In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add drawings using Aspose.PDF for .NET.
+description: Learn how to add drawing in PDF file using Aspose.PDF for .NET.
 Follow this step-by-step guide to create attractive PDF documents with drawing features.
 type: docs
 weight: 10
 url: /net/programming-with-graphs/add-drawing/
 ---
 Application development often requires adding features such as drawings and graphics to make documents more attractive and informative.
 In this article, we will guide you step by step to explain the C# source code to add drawing to programming with graphics using Aspose.PDF for .NET.

 Before you start, make sure you have installed the Aspose.PDF library and set up your development environment.
 Also, make sure you have basic knowledge of C# programming.